symfony/symfony-docs/http_client.rst

 :class:`Symfony\\Component\\HttpClient\\Response\\TraceableResponse` are good
 examples as a starting point.

-.. versionadded:: 5.2

-    ``AsyncDecoratorTrait`` was introduced in Symfony 5.2.

 In order to help writing more advanced response processors, the component provides an :class:`Symfony\\Component\\HttpClient\\AsyncDecoratorTrait`.
 This trait allows processing the stream of chunks as they come back from the network::